Imam: Twelver

-Fatimah, also Fatimah al-Zahraa, daughter of Muhammed (615–632), is also considered infallible but not an imam.
-The Shi'a believe that the last imam, the 12th Imam Mahdi will one day emerge on the Day of Resurrection (Qiyamah).
+Fatimah, also Fatimah al-Zahraa, daughter of Muhammed (615–632), is also considered infallible but not an Imam.
+Shia Muslims believe that the last Imam, the 12th Imam Mahdi will emerge on the Day of Resurrection (Qiyamah).
+The title was also used by the Zaidi Shia imams of Yemen, who eventually founded the Mutawakkilite Kingdom of Yemen (1918–1970).

 Ismaili

 See Imamah (Ismaili doctrine) and List of Ismaili imams for Ismaili imams.

 Zaidi

 See details under Zaidiyyah, Islamic history of Yemen and imams of Yemen.